-It’s easy for the people on the front lines of security operations to see how adding automation makes their lives easier and their organizations safer.
-However, SOC managers still need to be able to quantify and demonstrate the value of automation to senior executives and other stakeholders.
+It’s easy for the people on the front lines of security operations to see how adding security automation makes their lives easier and their organizations safer.
+However, SOC managers still need to be able to quantify the value of automation to senior executives and other stakeholders through SOAR reporting.
 This makes reporting and metrics critical features of any security automation platform, because they give SOC managers the tools to advocate for continued investment in automation.

 In this article, we’ll cover four ways that SOC managers can assess the performance of their automation strategies and demonstrate that value to others.

 Automation helps analysts do their jobs faster, more accurately, and at a level that often transcends their experience or skill level.
 The trick is turning these outcomes into metrics that can be easily understood by stakeholders.
 Here are some ways to highlight the performance improvements caused by automation:

 - Track mean time to respond (MTTR) and compare automated response times to manual response times.

 - Zoom in further to track manual versus automated playbook steps, e.g. how long it takes to gather contextual data, how long it takes to identify a genuine incident, and how long it takes to analyze a suspicious file in a sandbox.

 - Capture how automation helps analysts perform tasks that are usually handled by higher tier analysts.
 This can be difficult to quantify, but it can be done, such as by comparing the following scenarios: